Mad Men season 1: Plot

-Peggy begins writing copy after ad man Freddy Rumsen recognizes her talent.
-She is soon given control of her own account, creating a campaign for a weight loss machine.
-Peggy's work on the weight loss machine coincides with her own weight gain.
+Following the death of her mother, Betty begins seeing a psychiatrist, and Don secretly has Betty's doctor report back to him what Betty says in treatment.
+He is also forced to deal with the arrival of his younger brother, Adam Whitman, who refers to Don as "Dick Whitman"; Don gives Adam $5,000 and tells him to make a new life for himself, and to never contact him again.
+Meanwhile, Peggy is subject to passive-aggressive hostility from office manager Joan Holloway, as well as sexual harassment from her male colleagues.
+Junior accounts manager Pete Campbell, who is about to get married, takes a liking to Peggy and the two have sex the night of his bachelor party.
+Peggy begins writing copy after ad man Freddy Rumsen recognizes her talent; she is soon given control of her own account, creating a campaign for a weight loss machine.

-Roger suffers two heart attacks, drastically changing his outlook on life, and prompting Lucky Strike's owner, Lee Garner, Sr., to warn Bert Cooper that keeping Lucky Strike's account requires Sterling Cooper to do something to "show Don Sterling Cooper appreciates him".
-Bert then offers Don a partnership, with a 12% share of the business (without Don having to pay a partnership fee).
-Don accepts, provided he's not required to sign a contract; an amused Bert agrees, and acknowledges Don's attitude calls back to Ayn Rand's philosophy, as expressed in the book Bert had earlier urged Don to read: Atlas Shrugged.

-Don's first order of business is to appoint a new head of accounts (to lighten Roger's load as partner and rainmaker), and Don begins interviewing external candidates (to Pete's chagrin).
-The most promising candidate proves to be Herman "Duck" Phillips, who "landed American Airlines", but is looking for a job after alcoholism and an extramarital affair ended his career at Y&R's London office.
+Roger Sterling, the acerbic son of one of Sterling Cooper's founding partners, cheats on his wife, Mona, with Joan.
+He later suffers two heart attacks, drastically changing his outlook on life, and prompting Lucky Strike's owner, Lee Garner, Sr., to warn the agency's senior partner Bert Cooper that keeping Lucky Strike's account requires Sterling Cooper to do something to "show Don Sterling Cooper appreciates him".
+Bert then offers Don a partnership, with a 12% share of the business.
+Don accepts and decides to appoint a new head of accounts to lighten Roger's load.
+The most promising candidate proves to be Herman "Duck" Phillips, who is looking for a job after alcoholism and an extramarital affair ended his career at Y&R's London office.
 After the partners leave for the day, the Sterling Cooper ad men throw a raucous party the night of the 1960 presidential election, but see their client and preferred choice, Nixon, defeated by Kennedy.

-Further flashbacks revolve around Dick Whitman's origin story in the Korean War, in which he is put under the command of a Lieutenant Donald Draper, who is soon to be sent home.
-After an attack, an accidental explosion kills Draper and injures Whitman.
-Whitman switches dog tags with his lieutenant and assumes Draper's identity as a way to escape the war.
+Throughout the season, flashbacks to Don's early life as "Dick Whitman" depict his relationships with his unloving, pious stepmother, who calls him a "whore-child", and abusive father Archibald Whitman, who cheats a hobo out of promised payment for performing chores.
+In the Korean War, Dick is put under the command of Lieutenant Donald Draper, who is soon to be sent home.
+After an attack, an accidental explosion kills Draper; Whitman switches dog tags with his lieutenant and assumes Draper's identity as a way to escape the war.
 The Army has "Draper" take Whitman's body back to Whitman's family.
-The coffin is dropped off by train, and Whitman does not exit to greet his family, but a young Adam sees Whitman standing inside the train.
-Adam's parents dismiss his entreaties that, "I see Dick on the train".
-A female train passenger notices Whitman's look of grief and tells him to "forget that boy in the box".
-Whitman then turns his back on his family and begins his new life as "Donald Draper".
+The coffin is dropped off by train; Whitman does not exit to greet his family, but a young Adam sees him standing inside the train.